 Therefore, cytological preparations are derived from bronchial washings for the diagnosis of a large number of pulmonary and respiratory diseases.
 The preparations can be stained immunocytochemically or by using Pappenheim’s staining method with the Hettich centrifuges.

-- Easy preparation
+1) Easy preparation

-- Excellent preparation quality
+2) Excellent preparation quality

-- Sample preparation
+1) Sample preparation

 Since bronchial washings often contain mucus which would affect the quality of the preparation, the mucus should be removed in advance.
 The washing is therefore filtered through 2 layers of gauze.

-- Suitable accessories
+2) Suitable accessories

 As the washing is rich in cells, 2 ml and 4 ml chambers with sediment areas of 60 mm2 or 120 mm2 should be used.
 The sample volume to be filled into the chambers depends on the cell content.
 Every mm2 of sediment area in the chamber should contain between 1,000 and 2,000 cells – so approx. 60,000 to 120,000 cells should be filled into the 60 mm² chamber and 120,000 to 240,000 into the 120 mm2 chamber.
 (The number of cells can be determined with a Fuchs-Rosenthal counter).

-- Assembly of the cyto insert
+3) Assembly of the cyto insert

 a) Sedimentation: Centrifuge the cyto chambers for 20 minutes at 275 x g (this corresponds to 1,500 min-1 with the 6-place rotor and 1,700 min-1 with the 4-place rotor).

 b) Removal of the cell-free supernatant: After centrifugation, the cell-free supernatant is still in the chamber and should be removed as completely as possible through careful pipetting.
-This step is not necessary, if Dr. Barkhofen’s method is used (see c, 2.)
+This step is not necessary if Dr. Barkhofen’s method is used (see c, 2.)

 There are different approaches to drying the sediment:

-1) After pipetting-off the supernatant, remove the cyto chamber (see illustration A4 in the leaflet) and allow the sediment to air dry.
+1) After pipetting-off, the supernatant, remove the cyto chamber (see illustration A4 in the leaflet) and allow the sediment to air dry.

 2) After centrifugation, take the cyto insert out of the centrifuge and tilt it to one side to allow the liquid to flow out.
 Leave the cyto insert in this position for at least 1 hour to dry or for longer if possible (e.g., overnight).
 Then remove the cyto chamber and allow the remaining ring of liquid residue to air dry.
 (Method of Dr. Barkhofen [Schillerhöhe Stuttgart/Gerlingen])d) Fixing and staining: The dry preparation can now be fixed and stained.

 Good to know: With the Giemsa and the May-Grünwald-Giemsa staining methods, the microscope slides are rinsed with a buffer (e.g. Weise or Sörensen) after staining.
 Thereafter, they need to be dried.
-This can be done quick and easily with the labora-system frame for 6 slides (Cat.
+This can be done quick and easy with the labora-system frame for 6 slides (Cat.
 No. 1285).
 Put the slides rinsed in buffer in the frames and centrifuge them for 1 minute at 275 x g (this corresponds to 1,500 min-1 in the 6-place rotor and 1,700 min-1 in the 4-place rotor).